-- 1. Identify various software testing problems, knowledge, engineering methods and solve these problems by software test models, criteria, strategies, and methods (K2) - 2.
-Show and conduct a software test process for a software project.
-(K2) - 3.
-Analyze the needs of software test automation.
-(K4) - 4.
-Use communication methods to conduct practice-oriented software testing projects.
-(K3) - 5.
-Observe basic knowledge of contemporary issues in software testing.
-(K2)
+- 1. Identify and understand various software testing problems, apply software testing knowledge and engineering methods and solve these problems by designing and selecting software test models, criteria, strategies, and methods - 2.
+Design and conduct a software test process for a software project - 3.
+Analyze the needs of software test automation - 4.
+Use various communication methods and skills to communicate with their teammates to conduct their practice-oriented software testing projects - 5.
+Basic understanding and knowledge of contemporary issues in software testing, such as componentbased, web based and object oriented software testing problems - 6.
+Write test cases for given software to test it before delivery to the customer and write test scripts for both desktop and web based applications